VU-BEAM-Lab/ADMIRE/README.md

 ```

 ## Tutorial #2: Real-Time Imaging with ADMIRE Using a Verasonics Vantage Ultrasound Research System
 In order to perform real-time imaging with ADMIRE on a Verasonics Vantage ultrasound research system, two Verasonics scripts are provided.
 These scripts are called ```SetUpL7_4_RyLns_ADMIRE.m``` and ```SetUpC5_2_RyLns_ADMIRE.m```, and they were tested on a Verasonics Vantage 128 ultrasound research system.
 The first script performs walked aperture scans using an L7-4 linear transducer array, and the second script performs walked aperture scans using a C5-2 curvilinear transducer array.
 In this example, we will demonstrate how to perform real-time imaging using the C5-2 curvilinear transducer array.
+We will start by opening up the ```SetUpC5_2_RyLns_ADMIRE.m``` script.
+Below, you will see some of the parameters from this script that migh
 ## License
 Copyright 2020 Christopher Khan (christopher.m.khan@vanderbilt.edu)